davidsntg/azure-dns-private-resolver-microhack/README.md

 ![image](images/nslookup-pgsql-spoke01.png)

-**Nevertheless, *"\*.postgres.database.azure.com"* private DNS resolution is not possible from on-premise network currently and the public IP address associated with the database would be returned.**
+**Nevertheless, *"\*.postgres.database.azure.com"* private DNS resolution is not possible from on-premise network currently and the public IP address associated with the database is returned.**

 Let's configure DNS Forwarding Ruleset for both Hub and Onpremise to unlock these capabilities.